-As the weeks of the COVID-19-necessitated lockdown have slowly turned in to months, I have found myself contemplating how historians will come to interpret this period; what they will come to regard as its defining traits and the long-term changes it catalysed.
-The tragic loss of lives and unprecedented responses from the world’s governments will certainly be prominent within such discussions.
-The likely restructuring of various healthcare systems around the globe and the temporary stymying of globalisation will become prominent themes of resulting discourse, too.
+As the weeks of the COVID-19-necessitated lockdown have slowly turned into months, I have found myself contemplating how historians will come to interpret this period; what they will come to regard as its defining traits and the long-term changes it catalysed.
+The tragic loss of lives and unprecedented responses from the world’s governments will certainly be prominent in such discussions.
+The likely restructuring of various healthcare systems around the globe and the temporary stymying of globalisation will become prominent themes of the resulting discourse, too.

 What technology will estate agents, property developers, landlords, etc. adopt moving forward and how will these help them address common shortcomings, improve their performance and succeed in the ‘new normal’?